parthpatel1997/connect-dots/content/features.md

-      * We are going to provide solution from top level person of the handling an event to the bottom level person digitally with the transparent process.
+      * We are going to provide solution from top level person of the handling an event to the bottom level person digitally with the transparent process